Transcript from the "Lexical Scope" Lesson

-It's going to look weird, but I'm going to give you a comparison because I want you to be able to compare dynamic scope to something that we're going to see a little bit later, which is the okay?
-All right, I'm going to give you this metaphor, this diagram.
+[00:01:48] It's gonna look weird, but I'm gonna give you a comparison because I want you to be able to compare dynamic scope to something that we're gonna see a little bit later, which is the okay?
+All right, I'm gonna give you this metaphor, this diagram.
 It's a highly technical diagram.